-One of the largest land transfers in Powys County Council's history could pave the way for an ambitious lottery bid to strengthen recreation projects in Newtown.
+One of the largest land transfers in Powys County Council's history has been completed paving the way for an ambitious 'green-space' project in Newtown.

-A joint statement from the two councils said the transfer would see land on both sides of the River Severn, including Dolerw Park, the riverside sports pitches and Trehafren Hill transfer to the town council.
+A joint statement from the two councils and Open Newtown said the signing confirmed transfer of land on both sides of the River Severn, including Dolerw Park, the riverside sports pitches and Trehafren Hill transfer to the town council.

-Cllr Phyl Davies, Cabinet Member for Property, said: "The county council and town council have been talking about the future of a number of green spaces in the town for some time.
-I am delighted that we have agreed a way forward and will see large areas transferred to local control paving the way for a lottery bid to support exciting sport and recreation developments in the town.
+Cllr Phyl Davies, Cabinet Member for Property, said: "The county and town council have been talking about the future of a number of green spaces in the town for some considerable time.
+I am delighted we have finally transferred them to local control paving the way for an exciting 'green-space' project in the town.